-We offer wellness visits, vaccinations, on-site x-rays, lab services, and more.
+We offer wellness visits, vaccinations, on-site x-rays, lab services, telemedicine, and more.
 Also, for your convenience, the Health and Education building houses urgent care, travel medicine services, behavioral medicine, and a pharmacy.

 New students: Register for WVU Student Health services using the form here.

 Fall semester, including university breaks (except official holidays):

 Monday – Friday: 7:45 am – 8 pm

 Check Twitter @WVUSHS for up-to-date hours and holiday changes.

 Student Health walk-ins are encouraged, but appointments are requested for some services, including allergy injections.

 Student Health accepts most commercial insurances with a co-pay due at the time of service.
 A self-pay option is available with a deposit at the time of service, and we accept Mounty Bounty.